zapragartiast/WHGTicketSOP/sop.md

 ### 8.2.
 Scope

-Covers all requests for email issue checks received by the support team through the ticketing system.
+Covers all requests for email issue checks received by the Support Team through the ticketing system.

 ### 8.3.
 Email Test Procedure

 - When the Technical Support Team receives a complaint regarding email activity, they must perform a test for sending and receiving emails on the customer's service.
-- **Permission Requirement**: The support team must obtain permission from the customer if they need to perform a test of email send/receive activity using the customer's email account.
+- **Permission Requirement**: The Support Team must obtain permission from the customer if they need to perform a test of email send/receive activity using the customer's email account.
-- Once the customer has agreed and given permission, the support team may send an email to a provided address, such as Gmail, Hotmail, or Yahoo.
+- Once the customer has agreed and given permission, the Support Team may send an email to a provided address, such as Gmail, Hotmail, or Yahoo.
 - **Prohibited Actions**: Support staff are not allowed to perform test sends or receives to their own personal email accounts.
-- If the customer prefers not to grant access to their email, the support team should request permission to create a temporary dummy test email on the customer's service.
+- If the customer prefers not to grant access to their email, the Support Team should request permission to create a temporary dummy test email on the customer's service.
-- After completing the test successfully, the support team should delete the dummy email.
+- After completing the test successfully, the Support Team should delete the dummy email.
 - Send the email test results to the customer by attaching a screenshot of the sent email to the ticket.

 ## 9. SOP for Ticket Categorization